PacketAnglers/atd-avd-evpn-vxlan/README.md

-# PoC - Deploy L3LS with EVPN VXLAN using AVD and CVP
+# Deploy L3LS with EVPN VXLAN using AVD and CVP
 This PoC will allow you to use Arista's AVD automation framework to deploy a dual datacenter, layer 3 leaf spine fabric with EVPN VXLAN.
 Additionally, it incorporates CVP into the CI/CD pipeline for configuration change management and auditing.
 The PoC has some devices with static configurations, and some that you will be modifying and implementing yourself.

 ## Datacenter Fabric Topology